NOVEMBER 2017 | VOL. 60 | NO. 11 | COMMUNICATIONS OF THE ACM 85

 5. IN-GAME RESULTS

-In this extended version of the original paper, 9 we present
+In this extended version of the original paper,

 additional results measuring Cepheus’ in-game performance against computer agents and human opponents.